Leaked Letter From Boris Johnson & Michael Gove Causes New Brexit Troubles

 The divisions at the heart of the British Government have been laid bare in a leaked letter passed to the Daily Mail.
-The U.K. is currently deep in negotiations with the European Union, and working to pass crucial legislation through the House of Commons.
+The U.K. is currently deep in negotiations with the European Union and working to pass crucial legislation through the House of Commons.
 Against this backdrop, prominent “leave” campaigners Boris Johnson and Michael Gove have tried to exert pressure to force Prime Minister Theresa May to follow their lead on Brexit.

 Headed “EU Exit – Next Steps,” the letter is addressed to the Prime Minister and her chief of staff, Gavin Batwell.